-First things first: Let’s set some definitions straight, because straight line expense is different from straight line amortization and straight line depreciation.
+First things first: Let’s set some definitions straight, because straight-line expense is different from straight-line amortization and straight-line depreciation.

 “Amortization” is a term used to refer to the decrease in value that an intangible asset, such as a lease, experiences over a set period of time.

-And whereas amortization is a term used to describe the decrease in value of intangible assets, depreciation is used to refer to the decrease in value of tangible assets, such as a car, an office, or a piece of construction equipment.
+Whereas straight-line amortization is a term used to describe the decrease in value of intangible assets, depreciation is used to refer to the decrease in value of tangible assets, such as a car, an office, or a piece of construction equipment.

 In summary: leases are amortized, and underlying assets are depreciated, as depreciation is the decline in an asset’s value over the course of a lease.